shrikant-ror/TempJava/README.md

 2) Structural
 These design patterns are about organizing different classes and objects to form larger structures and provide new functionality.
 Structural design patterns are Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy.

+- **Abstract Factory** is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+- **Builder** is a creational design pattern that lets you construct complex objects step by step.
+The pattern allows you to produce different types and representations of an object using the same construction code.
+- **Prototype** is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.
+- **Factory Method** is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+- **Iterator** is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.)
+- **Bridge** is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.

 ## Singleton Design Pattern